alexlee2000/storytelling_with_data/chapter_3_1.md

-# Clutter is your Enemy!
+# Clutter is your Enemy! (part 1) - The Gestalt Principles

 ## Cognitive Load
 - Every single element that you add to a blank page will take up some cognitive load on the audience.